Mark Horton (archaeologist): TV career

 Horton's first television appearances sprang from his academic work in East Africa.
 He contributed to a programme by Time Life Television Lost Civilisations – Africa in 1996 and to a Channel 4 television programme on the Atlantic slave trade in 1998.

-He was closely involved in the inception of the long-running Channel 4 television series Time Team and the third episode was filmed in his home town of Much Wenlock, Shropshire in 1994.
-He has appeared on several subsequent programmes including Hylton Castle, Sunderland, in 1995 and Aston Eyre, Shropshire in 1998.
+He was closely involved in the inception of the long-running Channel 4 television series Time Team and the third episode was filmed in his home town of Much Wenlock, Shropshire, in 1994.
+He has appeared on several subsequent programmes including Hylton Castle, Sunderland, in 1995, and Aston Eyre, Shropshire, in 1998.

 In 2000 he acted as tiles specialist on Time Team Live.
 Having invited Time Team to investigate the bones found by cavers in a cave in the village of Alveston, Gloucestershire, he appeared in the programme on this site shown in 2001.
 In 2008, further work on the site was included in a National Geographic / Channel Five documentary, Julius Caesar and the Druids.

 He was a co-presenter on two series of the BBC Two production, Time Flyers 2002 – 2003.
 In 2004 he presented BBC Scotland's programme Darien: Disaster in Paradise, which was highly commended in the archaeological film category at that year's British Archaeological Awards.

 Between 2005 and 2016 Horton was one of the team of presenters on the programme Coast, exploring the coastline of Britain.
 He also presents occasional pieces for BBC1 Inside Out, West and South West Regions.
 He was the archaeological consultant on the TV drama Bonekickers, shown on BBC One in 2008.

-In 2017, he appeared in an episode of the Science Channel documentary Mysteries of the Missing (series 1, episode 6), investigating the possible relocation of the 16th-century English settlement of Roanoke colony in Virginia from Roanoke to Croatoan (Hatteras) Island.
+In 2017, he appeared in an episode of the Science Channel documentary Mysteries of the Missing (series 1, episode 6), investigating the possible relocation of the 16th-century English settlement of Roanoke Colony in Virginia from Roanoke to Croatoan Island.
 He is a regular contributor and presenter on Science Channel What on Earth?.

 Interests

-Horton is a keen sailor and enjoys dinghy-sailing on the River Severn and restoring his historic 26 ft yacht Mignonette, a Lone Gull design of Maurice Griffiths built in 1946–7.
-He lives on the banks of the river Severn in a sixteenth-century house associated with Sir Francis Drake.
+Horton is a keen sailor and enjoys dinghy-sailing on the River Severn and restoring his historic 26 ft yacht Mignonette, a Lone Gull design of Maurice Griffiths built in 1946–47.
+He lives on the banks of the Severn in a sixteenth-century house associated with Sir Francis Drake.